Centre Summer Language Institute

 What is the CSLI?

-The Centre Summer Language Institute (CSLI) will open its doors on Centre’s campus June 27-July 29, 2016 and again in Summer 2018.
-Centre College will offer three language study programs: Thai, Malay, and Chinese.
+The Centre Summer Language Institute (CSLI) will open its doors on Centre’s campus June 25-July 27, 2018.
+Centre College will offer three language study programs: Thai, Japanese, and Chinese.
 These programs are funded by a Luce Initiative for Asian Studies and the Environment (LIASE) grant from the Henry Luce Foundation, and are part of a larger project in Asian Studies and the Environment.
-Students will not receive academic credit for their participation, but will receive a certificate for their successful completion of the CSLI.
+Students will not receive academic credit for their participation, but will receive a certificate for their successful completion of the CSLI program.

 How does the CSLI work?
 What is included?